 Using sighting for fast movement

 The Agenda, Weather and Daylight Hours

 The weather in the arctic circle can either be stable for weeks or can change rapidly one hour to the next, so even though we have a planned agenda, this will be open to revision on the day.
 Each day we will study the synoptic charts and the local maps over breakfast to plan our day.
 For fair weather days, we will head into the mountains and for poor weather days, we will stay low and pursue the bad weather fronts as these often provide a great opportunity for stunning photography.

 The chances that we will experience the Northern Light, or Aurora Borealis, are very good during the time of the expedition.
 However, we can never guarantee this.
 For us to see the Northern Light we need to have both Northern Light and clear skies so we will be monitoring the situation and be ready to head out at short notice throughout the entire expedition.

 This expedition caters for three meals per day.
 We will have a fully stocked fridge and make breakfasts together in the mornings.
 We will also make a packed lunch and flask of hot drink to sustain us throughout the day out shooting (during the Arctic winter the daylight hours are few and the light is often perfect from blue hour to blue hour so we will not want to waste quality light sitting in a restaurant).
-To make up for our packed sandwiches at lunch, we will enjoy a delicious meal prepared by a private chef at Hattvika Lodge at night.
+To make up for our packed sandwiches at lunch, we will enjoy a delicious meal prepared by a chef at the Lodge at night.

 Leave No Trace Policy